simplif-ai/Backend/README.md

 error: "Email doesn't exist." //optional
 }

+### /receivePassword
+Receives:
+{
+email: "luna.ad2@gmail.com",
+}

+Sends:
+{
+sucess: sends email to the above email
+erro: "email has not been sent"
+}

+This is a post request for sending an email of the link to reset the password.
+An email is sent in the body of the request where the reset password link will be sent to it using nodemailer in nodejs.

 ## How to use summarizer Api
 To send text to the summarizer Api to summarize(using the middleware endpoint):
 1. Make a post http-request on the endpoint path 'http://localhost:8000/sumarizertext'.